TricksterGuy/complx/README.md

 Extensible LC-3 Simulator (GUI and CLI), Assembler, and Autograder/Test Framework written in C++.
 Mainly used in CS2110 at Georgia Tech.
 Maintained by Brandon (bwhitehead0308 [AT] gmail [DOT] com)

 # Overview
 complx is a suite of educational tools for learning lc3 assembly.
-It includes both a gui and cli based simulator (named complx and comp respectively), an assembler (as2obj), a very simple program that runs lc3 assembly files and spits out whats printed to the console (lc3runner), and a framework for testing and grading lc3 assembly code (lc3test).
+It includes both a gui and cli based simulator (named complx and comp respectively), an assembler (as2obj), and a framework for testing and grading lc3 assembly code (lc3test).
 Complx also be extended with plugins that add additional functionality to the LC3.
 The tools also come with a C++ interface to the LC3 (liblc3).
 Complx was written using the wxWidgets library.

 # Installation